onsi/gomega/docs/index.md

 So far you have seen examples of using `server.URL()` to get the string URL of the test server.
 This is ok if you are testing code where you can pass the URL.
 In some cases you might need to pass a `http.Client` or similar.

-You can use `server.RounderTripper(nil)` to create a `http.RounderTripper` which will redirect requests to the test server.
+You can use `server.RoundTripper(nil)` to create a `http.RoundTripper` which will redirect requests to the test server.

-The method takes another `http.RounderTripper` to make the request to the test server, this allows chaining `http.Transports` or otherwise.
+The method takes another `http.RoundTripper` to make the request to the test server, this allows chaining `http.Transports` or otherwise.

 If passed `nil`, then `http.DefaultTransport` is used to make the request.